chuan-su/notes/src/aws/misc.md

 - **Standard Reserved Instance**, enables modify AZ, scope, networking type and instance size.
 - **Convertable Reserved Instance**, enables modify instance family, operating system and tenancy.

+## Spot Instance

+Spot Instance runs whenever capacity is available and the maximum price per hour for your request exceeds the Spot price.
+Spot Instances are a cost-effective choice if you can be flexible about when your applications run and if your applications can be interrupted

 ## Saving Plan

 - **Compute Saving Plans**, reduce costs of EC2 Instance usage by up to 66%, regardless of `instance family`,`region`, size, AZ, OS or tenancy, EC2 Intance usage even includes ECS and Lambda.